hochschule-pforzheim/BIS2151-Tutorial/WS24Tut5/Task.md

 ## Task Overview

 Create a Java program to manage a library’s collection of books using an ArrayList.
-The program should allow users to add, view, update, and delete books with a text-based menu for interaction.
+The program should allow users to create (add), read (view), update, and delete books with a text-based menu for interaction.

 ### Objectives
 1. **Learn ArrayList basics** – adding, accessing, and removing items.
 2. **Practice CRUD operations** – Create, Read, Update, Delete.
-3. **Build with OOP** – Create and use a `Book` class.
+3. **Build using inputs** – Create and use a `Book` class.

 ---